Skogix/Skogix-dev-backup/README.md

 ## Project Vision

-The AI Manager project aims to create a scalable, secure, and user-friendly platform that seamlessly integrates multiple functional areas like task management, bookmarks, and dotfiles.
-By focusing on modular architecture, standardized communication protocols, and robust security measures, the project provides a cohesive and reliable user experience.
+The AI Manager project aims to create a highly scalable, secure, and user-friendly platform that seamlessly integrates multiple functional areas like task management, bookmarks, and dotfiles.
+By focusing on a modular architecture, standardized communication protocols, and robust security measures, the project provides a cohesive and reliable user experience.
 An iterative approach, with continuous testing and user feedback, ensures that the system evolves to meet user needs while maintaining high performance and security standards.

 ## Overview

 The AI Manager is designed to orchestrate multiple AI agents to manage various aspects of an Arch Linux workstation.
 It acts as a router between the user and specialized AI agents, handling tasks such as todo-lists, bookmarks, dotfiles, and documentation.
+The system is built to be flexible and adaptable, allowing for easy integration of new functionalities and tools.

 ## Project Plan